RoboSter/repo-template/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

+### Hardware Info

+Provide information about device you bumped into bug on

 ### Additional Context

 Add any other context about the problem here.
 For example insert there device data - model, OS, Browser, versions of software, screenshots, etc.